birmiwalnikhil/buildbuddy-takehome/README.md

 # buildbuddy-takehome

 A key/value store implemented on a Go server which accepts arbitrary length inputs.
-The server runs on `localhost:8080`.
+The server runs on `localhost:8080` and can be started via `go run ./src/main/` from the root directory.
 There are two APIs exposed to clients:

 1) `/set`.
 A HTTP Post method which stores a key/value pair from the POST Body.
 2) `/get/<key>`.
 Returns the value of a previously `/set/` key/value pair.